 How to Enter

 Entries must be submitted through the FSGA website.
 To enter, each player must have an account on this website (free to setup).
-An FJT Junior Membership is not required.
+An FJT Junior Membership and a Florida GHIN Handicap are required (included in membership).
 Click "Enter" in the Tournament Links box located on the top right of each tournament homepage.